mehmetemineker/whenharp/README.md

-# WhenSharp
+# Whenharp

-**WhenSharp** is a lightweight and powerful .NET library designed to parse human-readable time rules and determine whether a given `DateTime` matches those rules.
+**Whenharp** is a lightweight and powerful .NET library designed to parse human-readable time rules and determine whether a given `DateTime` matches those rules.

 ## 🚀 Features